AB216C/Defeat-Wizard-Project/README.md

 However, by using special tricks and healing method will eventually defeat the wizard much faster.The game will take longer if he/she try to spy on wizard's secret but as long as both methds are used interchaneably, The_Great will end up winning the game.

-To know the game is ended, the defeat message will be displayed by showing wether the player or wizard got deafeated.
+How you know the game is ended, the defeat message will be displayed by showing wether the player or Evil wizard got deafeated.